Rio 2016 Volunteer Overview

 best decisions I’ve made yet.

-Furthermore, everyday was like a new adventure.
-From the early mornings I slipped into my favourite “Rio 2016” gears until the late evenings I check-out of the Maracanã stadium.
+Furthermore, every day was like a new adventure.
+From the early mornings, I slipped into my favourite “Rio 2016” gears until the late evenings I check-out of the Maracanã stadium.
 It was always a day that is filled with excitement, surprises, and the unexpected.
 To my surprise, after being in Rio for a few days I was invited to partner with Innclusive for my next coming travels.
 I am truly excited to travel with them to Iceland in a few weeks.
 Stay tuned to see the updates.

-It Was Not ALL about Working
+It Was Not ALL About Working

 Athletics, Basketball, Fencing, Equestrian, Volleyball, Football.
 I got to experience all these games courtesy of the Rio 2016 Volunteers Team.
 How do I even put it into words seeing the final football game between Brazil & Germany or seeing Usain Bolt running the 100m and 200m finale?
 I can’t!
 I just can’t express the feeling, the atmosphere or just the thought of seeing this live.
 This was a big tick on my bucket-list.